Pseudorapidity dependence of particle production and elliptic flow in asymmetric nuclear collisions of $p$$+$Al, $p$$+$Au, $d$$+$Au, and $^{3}$He$+$Au at $\sqrt{s_{_{NN}}}=200$ GeV

 The determination of hadron yields in centrality bins has a known bias effect (see Ref.~\cite{Adare:2013nff}).
-In \pp collisions, inelastic events fire the BBC trigger 55 $\pm$ 5\% of the time, while in events with a $\pi^{0}$ or charged hadron at midrapidity that percentage increased to 79 $\pm$ 2\%.
+In \pp collisions, inelastic events fire the BBC trigger 55 $\pm$ 5\% of the time, while in events with a $\pi^{0}$ or charged hadron at midrapidity that percentage is larger, 79 $\pm$ 2\%.
 This increased trigger efficiency is correlated with a 1.55 times larger BBC multiplicity.
-We understand this effect as resulting from the diffractive portion of the \pp inelastic cross section disfavoring midrapidity particle production.
-This biases the small system centrality selection, and we correct for this effect.
+This effect results from the diffractive portion of the \pp inelastic cross section disfavoring midrapidity particle production.
 This bias has been confirmed for midrapidity hadron production down to $p_{T} \approx 0.5$~GeV/$c$~\cite{Adler:2005in} and for $J/\psi$ measured in the PHENIX muons arms~\cite{Adler:2005ph}, and thus we expect that this bias affects all charged hadrons over the pseudorapidity range studied here.
+We remove this bias via correction factors that are calculated following the procedure detailed in Ref.~\cite{Adare:2013nff}.
 The bias corrections are largest in the smallest system and range from 0.75 $\pm$ 0.01 for central 0\%--5\% \pal to 0.91 $\pm$ 0.01 for central 0\%--5\% \heau.
 We apply these bias correction factors to all our $\dndeta$ results.

 Figure~\ref{fig:dnchdeta_central} shows the $\dndeta$ results for \pal, \pau, \dau, and \heau at \snn~=~200~GeV for the 5\% highest multiplicity events.
 Statistical uncertainties are negligible and systematic uncertainties are shown as boxes around the points.
 The systematic uncertainties are point-to-point correlated and can in principle move the backward, mid, and forward rapidity points separately because they are measured in different detectors.
 Also shown are the yields in inelastic \pp collisions at \snn~=~200~GeV as measured by the PHOBOS Collaboration~\cite{Alver:2010ck}.
 The full set of multiplicity-selected results for the four asymmetric nuclear collision systems are shown in Fig.~\ref{fig:dnchdeta_all}.